 Before you decide anything, you need to understand where you stand legally.

-Employers with 50 or more full-time equivalent (FTE) employees called Applicable Large Employers (ALEs) must offer minimum essential coverage to full-time employees and their dependents.
+Employers with 50 or more full-time equivalent (FTE) employees—called Applicable Large Employers (ALEs)—must offer minimum essential coverage to full-time employees and their dependents.
 If they do not, and at least one employee receives a premium tax credit through the marketplace, the employer may face a federal penalty under the ACA employer shared responsibility rules.
+Our guide on how to offer health insurance in Texas walks through the compliance steps in plain language.

-Small businesses with fewer than 25 FTE employees may qualify for the Small Business Health Care Tax Credit if they pay at least 50% of employee-only premiums and purchase coverage through the SHOP marketplace.
+Small Business Health Care Tax Credit: Businesses with fewer than 25 FTE employees may qualify for this credit if they pay at least 50% of employee-only premiums and purchase coverage through the SHOP marketplace.
 More details are available at Healthcare.gov.

 Why Wilkerson Insurance Agency Is the Right Partner for Your Texas Business

-• No broker fees for employers: Our services are provided at no additional cost to your business.
+Our services are provided at no additional cost to your business.
+We are compensated by the carriers, never by you.

-• Support for businesses of all sizes: Whether you have 2 employees or over 100, we have solutions that work.
+Whether you have 2 employees or over 100, we have solutions that work.
+We serve businesses across Dallas-Fort Worth, Houston, Irving, and throughout Texas.

-• Annual renewal reviews: We help you avoid automatically renewing into a plan that no longer fits your needs.
+We help you avoid automatically renewing into a plan that no longer fits your needs, with ongoing support as your workforce changes.

-• Employee enrollment support: Your team receives clear guidance so they fully understand their options and coverage.
+Your team receives clear guidance so they fully understand their options and coverage—reducing confusion and increasing plan satisfaction.

 Frequently Asked Questions